Last updated on September 26, 2023

 You need only three ingredients: butter, flour and milk; flavored with a pinch of salt and nutmeg.
 The preparation is quick, only 15 minutes, but requires some practice because the béchamel sauce easily forms lumps.
 And instead the texture should be smooth.

-👉 View our recipe for easy bechamel sauce without lumps, shown step by step.
+👉 View our recipe for easy bechamel without lumps, shown step by step.

 3. Prepare the ingredients